sl2902/retail_data_pipeline/README.md

 make dag_run_setup_pubsublite_infra
 ```

-9.5.1 Check the status of job either on the CLI or via the Airflow UI:
+9.5.1 Check the status of job either on the CLI or via the Airflow UI by clicking on the respective dag:
 ```shell
 make dag_chk_status_setup_pubsublite_infra
 ```

-9.6 Generate transaction and inventory history for 3 months and stream the data
+9.6 Generate transaction and inventory history for 3 months and stream the data:
 ```shell
 make dag_run_publish_stream_to_bq
 ```

-9.6.1 Check the status of job either on the CLI or via the Airflow UI:
+9.6.1 Check the status of job either on the CLI or via the Airflow UI by clicking on the respective dag:
 ```shell
 make dag_chk_status_publish_stream_to_bq
 ```